 Cooking Chili: Two Ways

 No matter what your schedule looks like, there is route for you to take to make this easier!
-The slow cooking method allows all those tasty ingredients to meld together into a rich and comforting chili.
+The slow cooker allows all those tasty ingredients to meld together into a rich and comforting chili.
 It’s the ultimate set-it-and-forget-it kitchen hack!
 Brown the meat, sauté the veggies and toss in your ingredients in the morning, let them simmer away all day, and come dinner time, you’ve got a chili that’s bursting with the flavors of your favorite Southern dish.

 Whether you’re in the middle of sweater weather or craving a taste of summer, this chili has your back.
 Serve it up with your favorite toppings, and watch as your friends and family swoon over every spoonful.
 Cheers to chili, reinvented!